 Taking a year-long break from your studies gives you the chance to reflect on what you really love to do.
 You could spend your time pursuing hobbies and interests that are often neglected in favour of studying – as a result, you might even discover that you want to go down a totally different path.

 CON: You risk losing your academic momentum.

-The best case scenario for taking a year long break from your studies is returning to them feeling refreshed and motivated.
-Worst case scenario is that you lose academic momentum completely.
-The last thing you want is your transition back into your studies being a difficult one – so you really should consider whether taking such a long break is something that will work for you personally.
+The best case scenario for taking a year-long break from your studies is returning to them feeling refreshed and motivated.
+The worst-case scenario is that you lose academic momentum completely.
+The last thing you want is for your transition back into your studies to be a difficult one – so you really should consider whether taking such a long break is something that will work for you personally.

 PRO: It gives you the opportunity to work and get money behind you.